Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/how-audit-logging-works.md

 <a id="details-in-syslog-csv-format"></a>
-## Details Included in the Default Syslog CSV Format
+## Details Included in the Default syslog CSV Format
 {{site.data.alerts.note}}
 <ul>
   <li>Because the user ID, path fields, and secondary path fields can contain characters that must be escaped (such as quotation marks and commas), you must enclose these fields in quotation marks.</li>